jairus-m/xetra_etl/README.md

 # Xetra ETL Pipeline by Jan Schwarzlose
 https://www.udemy.com/course/writing-production-ready-etl-pipelines-in-python-pandas/

-This course served as a great overview of best practices and design for production ready ETL pipelines in Python.
+This course served as a great overview of best practices and design patterns for production ready ETL pipelines in Python.
-Topics covered include:
+Topics covered:
 - design principles
 - clean coding
 - virtual environments